 You can also help reduce any dental implant pain by taking it easy and putting your feet up for a few days!
 Don't do any strenuous chores around the house, don't go to the gym, don't do anything that takes any effort!
 Just chill out with your feet up, and give your body a chance to start the healing process.

-The amount of dental implant pain you get will depend on a number of things:
+The amount of pain after dental implant you get will depend on a number of things:

 (For a full review of potential problems, take a look at dental implant problems.)

 The main factor is how complicated the surgery was.
-If you had to get bone grafting or other additional surgery, then you can expect a bit more dental implant pain afterwards.
+If you had to get bone grafting or other additional surgery, then you can expect a bit more pain after dental implant procedure.
 This is also quite normal.

 It's just like the discomfort you would have after any surgery.
 Taking the measures I described above is usually enough to keep things comfortable.

 Getting a dental implant without any additional surgery (such as bone grafting or sinus surgery) usually involves about the same level of discomfort as getting a tooth pulled.
 More or less.
-Have a look at getting a tooth pulled.
+Have a look at my page on getting a tooth pulled HERE.